iugu/uuid_attribute/README.md

 end

 UuidAttribute.setup do |config|
-  # Configure generators to use UUID as primary key
+  # Configure generators to use UUID as primary key (defaults to true)
-  config.default_primary_id = false
+  config.default_primary_id = true
 end
 ```